kmxo/advent-of-code/README.md

 If you don't want to do it now, you already can use **deno** inside VSCode.

-1 - Open your VSCode;
-2 - Open a VSCode terminal and go to the **deno** directory:
+1 - Open your VSCode terminal and go to the **deno** directory:

 ```bash
 cd /opt/homebrew/bin
 ```

-3 - Run your program informing the file path and the file name:
+2 - Run your program informing the file path and the file name as the example:

 ```bash
 deno run "/filepath/day1.js"